jnuaipr/MINDG/README.md

 >
 > **Davis** Dataset can be found in http://staff.cs.utu.fi/~aatapa/data/DrugTarget/.

-The BingDB and DAVIS datasets are automatically downloaded from [TDC](https://tdcommons.ai/multi_pred_tasks/dti/) by Main.py
+The BingDB and DAVIS datasets are automatically downloaded from [TDC](https://tdcommons.ai/multi_pred_tasks/dti/) by Main.py.
+If you want some raw csv samples, please click [BindingDB](./doc/dataset/BindingDB_Kd.csv), [DAVIS](./doc/dataset/DAVIS.csv) to download.

 ### Train and Test